 I have a sense realist perspective on epistemology.
 Human beings make sense of reality using their intellect and senses.
 Because they are limited beings, their knowledge is always partial and limited, as well.
 I differentiate my perspective from a constructivist one because I don’t regard human beings as “constructing” knowledge of reality; rather I view them as “uncovering” or “discovering” what is real.
 Indeed, this is done interactively, but reality is not constructed.
 The use of our intellects fine tunes the lenses through which we uncover what is real.
 To better illustrate, I can use the Blind Men and the Elephant analogy.
 The elephant exists in reality, and the concept of “elephantness”, its essence or noumena, can be known by the mind.
+I agree that elephants can be known by our minds, but I’m skeptical about “essences.”
 Each person experiences a different part of the elephant through the senses, and the intellect begins to make sense of this experience.
 Their experiences are limited and partial.
 As they share their partial knowledge, their combined and interactive intellects can potentially uncover more of what an elephant is because the lens is better fine-tuned through which to see, or grasp the concept of “elephant”.
+I would say “better understand the reality that we conceptualize as an “elephant.”
 I choose not to use the term “constructivist” to describe this interactive process, because what is partially known as “elephant” in this process, which might not fully correspond with the complete and real elephant which is only partially being experienced, does not either replace the elephant which is being experienced, or the “elephantness” which exists to be discovered.

-I have come by these views as Catholic intellectual who majored in philosophy in college, and has been married to a Catholic philosopher for 33 years.
+I have come by these views as Catholic intellectual who majored in philosophy in college why could I have guessed this? , and has been married to a Catholic philosopher for 33 years.
 The realist paradigm best incorporates both the ontological and epistemological perspectives that I have come to embrace through the journey of both my faith and intellect.
-It can assume that reality exists beyond the material world and is purposeful and orderly.
+It can assume that reality exists beyond the perceived? material world and is purposeful and orderly.
 There can also be an assumption that human beings have free will, and therefore can choose their actions and behavior.
 Another assumption which it can contain is that there is objective morality; what is morally good is acting in accordance with the natural laws that characterize our beings, and what is immoral is acting against those natural laws.
 Epistemologically, it can assume that humans come to know what is real through the use of their senses and their intellects.
 This is a process which is always limited but can be best described as a discovery rather than a construction.
 There therefore is an objective, not relative truth which can be partially discovered subjectively/intersubjectively.
 There is also an assumption that human actions are not just a result of behavioral or physical responses, but can be intentional, caused by the purpose and meaning imbued.
+This is a terrific explanation of your “mental model.”